NISLabUGA/PixelPatrol3D_Code_ACSAC_Artifacts/infrastructure/README.md

    - Use `python3 download_data.py --no-extract` to download only
    - Extract files separately: `python3 download_data.py --verify-only`
+   - **For constrained environments**: Contact authors for alternative download methods

 2. **Memory Limitations**

    - Reduce batch sizes in evaluation scripts
    - Run claims sequentially instead of parallel
    - Use swap space if available
+   - **Severe limitations**: Focus on Claim 1 only for core validation

 3. **Storage Limitations**

    - Use `python3 download_data.py --cleanup` to remove zip files after extraction
    - Download only required datasets for specific research questions
+   - **Critical limitation**: 500GB requirement may exceed some platform limits

 4. **Network Connectivity**

    - Verify outbound HTTPS access to pp3d-data.sdkhomelab.com
    - Use alternative download methods if direct access is blocked
+   - **Restricted networks**: May require pre-downloaded dataset transfer

 5. **GPU Access Issues**

    - Verify CUDA installation and compatibility
    - Fall back to CPU-only execution if GPU unavailable
    - Check platform-specific GPU allocation procedures

-## Cost Estimation for Public Cloud Platforms
+   - **No GPU access**: Expect 2-4x longer execution times

+6. **Platform-Specific Limitations**

+   - **Google Colab**: Storage and session timeout constraints
+   - **Research Platforms**: May require allocation approval and scheduling
+   - **Commercial Cloud**: Costs may accumulate for large dataset storage

+## Important Limitations and Considerations

+### Storage Requirements

+- **500GB dataset** is substantial and may exceed free tier limits on some platforms
+- **Verify storage availability** before beginning download
+- Consider **cost implications** for cloud storage on commercial platforms

+### Network Requirements

+- **218GB download** requires stable, high-bandwidth connection
+- Some institutional or restricted networks may block large downloads
+- **Plan for several hours** of download time depending on connection speed

-### Google Colab
+### Platform Suitability

-- **Free Tier**: Sufficient for basic evaluation (with session management)
-- **Colab Pro**: ~$10/month, recommended for full evaluation with GPU
+- **Google Colab**: Best for individual claims, challenging for full evaluation

-### Commercial Cloud Platforms (AWS/GCP/Azure)

-- **CPU Instance**: ~$50-100 for complete evaluation
-- **GPU Instance**: ~$100-200 for complete evaluation
+- **Research Platforms**: Excellent for full evaluation but may require allocation approval
-- **Storage**: ~$20-30 for dataset storage

-### Research Platforms (SPHERE/Chameleon/CloudLab/FABRIC)

-- **Cost**: Free for academic research use
-- **Allocation**: Requires research project allocation/proposal
+- **Commercial Cloud**: Fully capable but consider storage and compute costs

 ## Conclusion

-The PP3D artifact is fully compatible with public infrastructure and does not require any special hardware, proprietary systems, or restricted access.
-The evaluation can be successfully completed on any of the recommended public platforms with standard computational resources.
+The PP3D artifact is **compatible with public infrastructure** but has **significant resource requirements** (500GB storage, 218GB download).
+While the evaluation can be completed on the recommended platforms, reviewers should:

+1. **Verify storage capacity** before starting
+2. **Plan for substantial download time** (218GB dataset)
+3. **Consider platform limitations** (especially Google Colab storage constraints)
+4. **Start with individual claims** to validate setup before full evaluation

-For questions about specific platform setup or troubleshooting, please refer to the main README.md or contact the artifact authors.
+For questions about specific platform setup, alternative approaches for constrained environments, or troubleshooting, please refer to the main README.md or contact the artifact authors.